Crisis In Venezuela

 International Medical Corps deployed an emergency assessment team to Colombia in May 2018 to assess humanitarian needs, determine the level and types of health needs, assess the operational environment for logistics support and develop implementation strategies.
 In February 2019, we redeployed to Colombia, as well as to Panama, to reassess the most urgent needs spanning health, logistics and nutrition.
 Our team is focusing on how best to coordinate efforts with other NGOs and local organisations, and is coordinating with key partners and local, regional and international stakeholders.

 Working with these partners, International Medical Corps has developed an action plan focusing on critical medical, nutrition and sanitation needs of vulnerable populations, including children under five, pregnant and nursing mothers, older adults, those with chronic health conditions, displaced populations and those in need of emergency medical care.
-Priority interventions will focus on health systems (hospital and clinic) support and acute malnutrition.
+We have mobilised more than $400,000 worth of medication and medical supplies—including antibiotics and medicines for chronic diseases, including high blood pressure—to support local health facilities and the populations they serve.
+Other priority interventions will focus on hospital and clinic support and acute malnutrition.

 As this rapidly evolving situation develops, International Medical Corps stands ready—coordinating with global contacts, establishing key partnerships and preparing to mobilize for a multi-disciplinary response to deliver lifesaving aid and interventions to the people of Venezuela.